thebannana/GeoEvent/README.md

 - Android Studio and an Android emulator for the mobile application.
 - Visual Studio with Windows desktop development tools for the desktop application.

-Create the required `.env` file in the backend directory.
-It must contain the database, RabbitMQ, JWT, PayPal, SMTP, image storage, and service URL configuration.
-Do not commit the `.env` file to GitHub.
+Place the required `.env` file in the backend directory backend/geoEvent next to `docker-compose.yml`.

 Start the backend from the directory containing `docker-compose.yml`: